 Include Navigation Options

-When a user stumbles onto a 404 Error Page, they’re going to do one of two things.
-One, they’ll leave the page immediately.
-Two, they’ll try and find the page they were looking for, or one like it.
-By adding a list of quick links to your 404 Error Page, you make it easier for users to find their way and ensure they stick around.
+When a user stumbles onto a 404 Error Page, they’ll either leave or try and find the page they were looking for.
+By adding a list of quick links, you’ll make it easier for them to find their way and ensure they stick around.

 What Is It?

-These are displayed as a set of links at the top of the page, providing your website with extra internal links, as well as a general boost to usability too.
+This trail is shown as a set of links at the top of the page, boosting your site’s internal links and it’s usability, too.

 Add Breadcrumbs To Your Website